thoughtbot/superglue/README.md

 }
 ```

-Pages is where the results of your props templates live.
+`pages` is where the results of your props templates live.
 Its a hash where the keys are the path of your visited url.
 Internally, it looks like this:
 ```
-page: {
+pages: {
   '/bar': {
     data:{...propsFromBreezyTemplates},
     ...otherMetaInfoLikeCSRFTokensOrPartials